 As well as updating your skincare routine, have a look at your lifestyle and dietary choices.
 Research has shown that healthy food choices can have a substantial impact on skin conditions.
 In addition, studies have shown that a mere 5% loss of body weight through improved diet and exercise can reduce testosterone levels as well as insulin resistance associated with PCOS.

 Even though over-the-counter (OTC) acne medications can work for some to reduce breakouts, they don’t treat the underlying condition that results in hormonal acne.
 Should you believe that your acne is induced by PCOS, it is better to speak with your doctor about prescribing medication that can treat hormonal acne or the natural remedy mentioned below.

-Oral contraceptive pills (OCPs), also known as birth control pills, are known to relieve PCOS symptoms such as hormonal acne.
-However, only combination birth control pills containing both estrogen and progestin are effective in stabilizing the hormones for the entire menstrual cycle.
+Oral contraceptives (OCPs), also known as birth control, are known to relieve PCOS symptoms such as hormonal acne.
+However, only combination BCPs containing both estrogen and progestin are effective in stabilizing the hormones for the entire menstrual cycle.

-It is also important to note that while birth control pills may reduce acne and result in zero side effects for some, they can cause high blood pressure, bloating, weight gain, headaches, and sometimes nausea for others.
+It is also important to note that while BCPs may reduce acne and result in zero side effects for some, they can cause high blood pressure, bloating, weight gain, headaches, and sometimes nausea for others.